mwelponer/cpp-pills/README.md

 }
 ```

-> NB: if  String class doeasn't have a copy construstor that makes a deep copy, the m_buffer of 'string' and 'another' will be the very same at the very same block of memory.
+***NB:*** if  String class doeasn't have a copy construstor that makes a deep copy, the m_buffer of 'string' and 'another' will be the very same at the very same block of memory.

 ## The arrow operator

 If we have an object declared on the stack then to access fields we use ``.``
-If we have an object on the heap, created with new, so basically a pointer, we access its fields using ``->``
+If we have an object on the heap, created with new, so basically we have a pointer to that object, we access its fields using ``->``
 Indeed -> is a shortcut of *dereference a pointer and use a method* of the dereferenced object.
 Therefore, when we use the word ``this`` inside the definition of a class, that is the pointer to the actual object we use ``this->``